Skip to main content

 Configure a proxy using configuration files

-1. Create or edit $SPLUNK_HOME/etc/apps/Splunk_TA_cisco_meraki/local/splunk_ta_cisco_meraki_settings.conf.
+1. Create or edit $SPLUNK_HOME/etc/apps/Splunk_TA_cisco_meraki/local/splunk_ta_cisco_meraki_settings.conf

-2. Fill in values for your proxy using the following structure:
+2. Fill in values for your proxy:

 [proxy]